 In addition to the above strategies, one of the most important facilitators to FCC is getting the whole team on board.
 This includes not only the clinical staff, but also management, clinical trainers, and front-of-house staff.
 In other words, a clinician is only as family-centered as the practice in which they work, so working with all they key players to identify what role they can play in the roll-out of FCC is essential.
 For example:

-- Display posters throughout the clinic emphasising the importance of family members.
+- Display posters throughout the clinic emphasizing the importance of family members.

 - Ask front-of-house staff to invite family members along when making appointments, making note of the family member’s name.